 Get a copy of Grocy code:

 wget https://releases.grocy.info/latest -O grocy.zip

-Unzip inside Apache root folder, copy config file from template and give correct permission to folder:
+Unzip to the Apache root folder, copy the config file from the template and give correct permission to the folder:

 sudo unzip grocy.zip -d /var/www/html/ sudo cp /var/www/html/config-dist.php /var/www/html/data/config.php sudo chown www-data:www-data -R /var/www/html/

 Define the base path in Apache:

 Enable Override in Apache:

 Edit within the “<Directory /var/www>” section:

 Save and close this file.